+Definition.
 No person shall own, possess or harbor within the Town of Raymond any dog which by loud, and frequent and habitual barking, howling, or yelping disturbs the peace of any person.

-Any person, who shall violate the provisions of this section, shall upon the first occasion thereof, be given a written warning, which shall include the date and time it was issued.
+First Offense.
+Any person, who shall violate the provisions of this section, shall upon the first occasion thereof be given a written warning which shall include the date and time it was issued.

-Upon conviction of any subsequent violations within a period of six (6) months from such warning, the person found to be in violation shall be punished by a civil penalty according to the following schedule:
+Subsequent Offense(s).
+Upon conviction of any subsequent violations within a period of six (6) months from such warning, the person found to be in violation shall be punished by a civil penalty as is set forth annually by the Board of Selectmen in the Town Fee Schedule. according to the following schedule:

-First Offence \$ 50.00 Second Offence 100.00 Third Offence 200.00 [Amended 3/17/01]
+First Offence \$ 50.00 Second Offence 100.00 Third Offence 200.00 (Amended 3/17/01)

-Plus reasonable attorney costs for prosecution.
-[Amended 3/97]
+Plus reasonable attempy costs for prospection, [Amended 307]

-This Ordinance shall be enforced by the Dog Constable and the other Town Constables of the Town of Raymond.
+Enforcement.
+This Ordinance shall be enforced by the Animal Control Officer and any Assistant Animal Control Officer(s) Dog-Constable and the other Town Constables of the Town of Raymond.